Baie-Comeau: Tennis

 Several outdoor tennis courts are available to the public in the different parks across town.
 They are open for most of the summer.

 Football

 The Baie-Comeau Vikings represent the Polyvalente des Baies in the Saguenay-Lac-Saint-Jean League.
 The team won championships in the eastern Quebec circuit in 2003, 2004 and 2006, and were finalists in 2005.

+Government

+The Baie-Comeau city council consists of the mayor of Baie-Comeau and eight elected city councillors, four from each of the two sectors of town.
+One recent mayor of Baie-Comeau was Yves Montigny, who was elected to the National Assembly of Quebec in the 2022 Quebec general election; Michel Desbiens became mayor in 2023.